 No. In discussing the movie, Christopher Nolan explained why it's sometimes better to not adhere fervently to the facts.
 He embraced director Werner Herzog's idea of "ecstatic truth" in fiction.
 "It's the idea that fiction can communicate something more truthful to audiences about actual events than documentary," said Nolan.
 "By using fiction, I was able to explain various aspects of what happened in Dunkirk more efficiently and with more emotional clarity than by just following strict facts." -DGA Quarterly

-No. Much in the same vain as Steven Spielberg's Saving Private Ryan, director Christopher Nolan chose to create fictional characters for his film.
+No. Much in the same vein as Steven Spielberg's Saving Private Ryan, director Christopher Nolan chose to create fictional characters for his film.
 Some were inspired in part by actual eyewitness stories but were not slavishly based on real people.
 Nolan explained that he had first worked out "a precise mathematical structure" for the story, which involved telling it from three perspectives: the land (soldiers on the beach), the sea (boats assisting in the evacuation), and the air (fighter planes).
 The best way to maintain that structure was to create fictional characters who could be utilized freely for the greatest benefit of the story.

 Yes.
 Like the British soldier does in the movie, some of the men really did strip off their gear and try to make a lengthy swim toward the boats, while others went as far as trying to swim the English Channel, which was ultimately committing suicide.
 However, most men accepted their own limitations and opted to stay on the beach and wait for the "little ships."